 Roma Laundry Detergent is manufactured by Fábrica de Jabón la Corona, a Mexican company founded in 1920 in Mexico City by a man named Esteban González.
 He named the company for a nearby public bath house called "La Corona".
 In addition to Roma, company produces household cleaning products, toothpastes and edible cooking oils.

 The company began exporting products in 1986 and those items are sold throughout Central America, South America, the Caribbean and North America.
 Amazingly, the company does not do any direct advertising and relies on word-of-mouth and customer demand to sell its products.
+Along with Roma, the company exports the laundry detergents Foca and Blanca Nieves in liquid and powder formulas and Zote Laundry Bars and Zote Laundry Flakes to the United States.

 Roma Laundry Detergent is phosphate-free and comes in a powdered formula.
 Listed ingredients are: